-- a. progressively reduce or eliminate exceptions and restrictions to achieve the above objective, using as an initial framework the WTO Agreement, the APEC Non-Binding Investment Principles, any other international agreements relevant to that economy, and any commonly agreed guidelines developed in APEC including the Menu of Options for Investment Liberalization and Business Facilitation; - b. seek to expand APEC's network of bilateral investment agreements; - c. facilitate investment flows within the Asia-Pacific region through promoting awareness of investment opportunities, undertaking capacity building and technical cooperation activities, and implementing measures such as those in the Menu of Options; and - d. examine ways to incorporate new investment forms and activities for the economic development of the Asia-Pacific region.
+- a. progressively reduce or eliminate exceptions and restrictions to achieve the above objective, using as an initial framework the WTO Agreement, the APEC Non-Binding Investment Principles, any other international agreements relevant to that economy, and any commonly agreed guidelines developed in APEC including the Menu of Options for Investment Liberalization and Business Facilitation; - b. seek to expand APEC's network of bilateral and regional investment agreements and contribute to multilateral work on investment; - c. facilitate investment flows within the Asia-Pacific region through promoting awareness of investment opportunities, enhancing market access conducive to investment, undertaking capacity building and technical cooperation activities, and implementing measures such as those in the Menu of Options; and - d. examine ways to incorporate new investment forms and activities for the sound and sustainable economic growth and development of the Asia-Pacific region including investment forms and activities that support the new economy.